kanboard/kanboard/doc/ldap-parameters.markdown

 LDAP Configuration Parameters
 =============================

-Here are the list of available LDAP parameters:
+Here is the list of available LDAP parameters:

 | Parameter                       | Default value  | Description                                    |
 |---------------------------------|----------------|------------------------------------------------|